Vajrabodhi: Biography

-Vajrabodhi was the second of three Vajrayana missionaries to eighth-century China.
-He was born of a South Indian brahmin family, and his father was a priest for the royal house.
-Vajrabodhi probably converted to Buddhism at the age of sixteen, although some accounts place him at the Buddhist institution of Nālandā at the age of ten.
+Vajrabodhi's place of birth is considered to be uncertain with conflicting accounts.
+According to some accounts, Vajrabodhi was born to a family in South India.
+His father was said to have been a royal priest and architect in Kanchipuram.
+However some scholars including Sylvain Lévi claim that he was born in Central India and was the third son of a King by the name of Īśānavarman who has been linked with the Maukhari dynasty.
+Lu Xiang, an 8th century contemporary of Vajrabodhi who worked in the Tang dynasty court, composed a biography of Vajrabodhi after his death and also states he was born in Central India.
+He goes on to clarify that Vajrabodhi was mistakenly referred to as a South Indian because he was recommended to the Tang Emperor by the General of a South Indian King.
+Vajrabodhi probably converted to Buddhism at the age of sixteen, although some accounts place him at the Buddhist institution of Nālandā in Magadha at the age of ten.

+As is common with many Buddhist masters, his biographers portray him as an intelligent child who studied many texts including those belonging to Jainism.

-He studied all varieties of Buddhism and was said to have studied for a time under the famous Buddhist logician Dharmakīrti.
+He also studied for a time under the Buddhist logician, Dharmakīrti while at Nalanda.
 Under Santijnana, Vajrabodhi studied Vajrayāna teachings and was duly initiated into yoga.

-Leaving Agastya Mala of the Pothigai mountain range of India, Vajrabodhi traveled to Sri Lanka and Sriwijaya (present-day Palembang in the south of Sumatra Island, Indonesia), where he apparently was taught a Vajrayāna tradition distinct from that taught at Nālandā.
+Seeking further knowledge he travelled to Sri Lanka and Sriwijaya (present-day Palembang in the south of Sumatra Island, Indonesia), where he apparently was taught a Vajrayāna tradition distinct from that taught at Nālandā.
 This Tamraparniyan route had been traversed by several scholars prior, and mirrored the reach of Agastya.
-From Srivijaya he sailed to China via the escort of thirty-five Persian merchant-vessels, and by AD 720 was ensconced in the Jianfu Temple at the Chinese capital, Chang'an (present-day Xian).
+From Srivijaya he sailed to China via the escort of thirty-five Persian merchant-vessels, and by AD 720 was ensconced in the Jianfu Temple at the Chinese capital, Chang'an (present-day Xi'an).
 Accompanying him was his soon-to-be-famous disciple, Amoghavajra.

 Like Subhakarasimha, who preceded him by four years, Vajrabodhi spent most of his time in ritual activity, in translating texts from Sanskrit to Chinese, and in the production of Esoteric art.
 Particularly important was his partial translation of the Sarvatathāgatatattvasagraha between the years 723 and 724.
 This Yoga Tantra - along with the Mahāvairocana Sutra, translated by Subhakarasimha the same year - provides the foundation of the Zhenyan school in China and the Shingon and Esoteric branch of the Tendai school in Japan.
 Like Subhakarasimha, Vajrabodhi had ties to high court circles and enjoyed the patronage of imperial princesses; he also taught Korean monk Hyecho; who went on to travel India and Umayyad Persia.
 Vajrabodhi died in 741 and was buried south of the Longmen Grottoes.
 He was posthumously awarded the title Guoshi ("Teacher of the Realm").